properssl/nginx-pfs/README.md

 This configuration includes:

 * The server prefers using [ECDHE] for key exchange
+* It redirects all HTTP traffic to HTTPS
 * It sends back [HSTS] headers on all SSL requests
 * It sends back an X-Frame-Options DENY header to prevent [Clickjacking]